Project – Active

 What must happen

-Banks should avoid financing RWE’s biomass cofiring and conversion projects.
+Banks should avoid financing RWE’s biomass conversion and carbon capture projects.
 Further, RWE should be excluded from all financial services based on its record on coal alone.
-The company’s conversion of coal-fired power plants to wood-pellet-burning power plants does not produce climate benefits and is linked to unsustainable deforestation.
-This provides additional grounds for banks to exclude all financial services to RWE, and to terminate existing corporate loans and bonds.
+The company’s conversion of coal-fired power plants to wood-pellet-burning power plants does not reduce their disastrous climate impact and is linked to unsustainable forest destruction.
+This provides additional grounds for banks to exclude all financial services to RWE.

 Sectors | Biomass Electric Power Generation |